 Heating Oils in Ireland are considerably cheaper than electricity currently.
 If you’ve gotten yourself a home oil or Paraffin Heater, you’ll already know that you’re saving a small-fortune.
 But can you can save more with cheaper oil?
-Well, that depends.
-Lets see where you can be saving the dosh and what’s a waste of your time.
+Let’s find out.

 Not all heating oils are created equal